idaceappdev/AdalToMsal/Python/PythonWebApp-ADAL-To-MSAL/2.After-webapp-MSAL/README.md

-# Migration steps to be followed to migrate to MSAL python and from ADAL in flask web app
+# Migration steps to be followed to migrate to MSAL python from ADAL in a flask web app

 ## Changes needed in config.py file